brightfish-be/blue-canary-php-client/readme.md

     'client_name' => 'some-name-2',
 ]);

-// Send one metric with message and status code.
+// Send one metric with message and status code, using the global parameters.
 $logger->metric('throughput', 30.3567, 'fps')->warning('Whoops, My App may have troubles!');

 // Send two metrics with casting, without message and default OK status code